About the Lung Cancer Awareness Toolkit

 Special Recommendations for Healthcare Professionals

 - Clinicians should avoid stigmatizing the illness.[26]
-Refer to the International Association for the Study of Lung Cancer’s (IASLC) Language Guide on best practices.
+Refer to the International Association for the Study of Lung Cancer’s (IASLC) Language Guide for guidelines on best practices.
 [27]

-- Consider alternative risk-based screening methods, like the Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial 2012 (PLCOm2012) model, to reduce disparities in lung cancer screenings for people who are Black and other diverse groups.
+- Consider alternative risk-based screening methods, like the Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial 2012 (PLCOm2012) model, to reduce disparities in lung cancer screenings for people who are Black or from other diverse groups.
 [29]

 - Integrate patient navigators within lung cancer screening programs to increase screening use and adherence.
 Patient navigators can assist people with barriers to lung cancer screening and have unique relationships with patients to overcome mistrust or fear about getting screening.
 [30]

-- Initiate the discussion on lung cancer screening describing the benefits and risks of lung cancer screening for eligible people.
-Don’t assume someone knows what a pack year is, or about eligibility criteria.
+- Initiate the discussion on lung cancer screening, describing the benefits and risks of lung cancer screening for eligible people.
+Don’t assume someone knows what a pack year is or understands eligibility criteria.
 [31]

 - Develop and use culturally sensitive shared decision-making aids to reduce inequities in lung cancer screening and adherence.
 [32]